Valencia Wine Region Guide

 History

-Valencia has a long and proud history of vine cultivation; archaeological evidence suggests that wine has been made in the region since Neolithic times.
-This was documented by the ancient writers Marcial and Juvenal, who mentioned Valencia’s wine industry—with the Roman arrival in Spain in the 1st century BC, vine plantations and wine production increased dramatically to satisfy the demands of the Roman forces.
 However, after Rome lost control of Western Europe in the 5th century, Valencia became embroiled in numerous wars between rival civilizations from northern Europe.
 The Franks, Vandals, and Visigoths had designs on eastern Spain before the Moors arrived in 711.
-Centuries ago, Muslim settlers transformed Valencia’s huerta – a fertile plain lacking sufficient water for agriculture.
+Centuries ago, Muslim settlers transformed Valencia’s Huerta – a fertile plain lacking sufficient water for agriculture.
 Yet today, the province is a sea of orange groves and market gardens, a product of the Moor’s ingenuity in building irrigation channels that made the region bloom.

 However, the provinces of Castellon, Valencia, and Alicante (which make up the Comunidad Valenciana) were reconquered in the Middle Ages by an army from neighboring Catalunya.
 The language these troops left behind evolved into a regional dialect known as ‘Valenciano,’ which is gaining ground as a concurrent language to Castellano.
 Meanwhile, Valencia’s development as a port ensured that a lucrative trade would develop through the centuries, and the wine export business became very important for the city from the 16th century onward.

 The city became one of the Mediterranean’s key maritime cities, although Seville ‘stole’ some of Valencia’s cachet as it became the main hub of trade with the New World.
 Economic hardships were a sad feature of life in the 16th and 17th centuries, although the 1800s witnessed industrialization and the growth in large-scale farming.
-Valencia was transformed into the citrus capital of Europe, exporting its goods across the globe.
+Valencia transformed into the citrus capital of Europe, exporting its goods across the globe.

 Unfortunately, this late 20th-century prosperity had little impact on Valencia’s wine industry, as its key stakeholders continued to produce large quantities of indifferent bulk wines.
 However, there have been some remarkable improvements in quality recently, with a growing interest in exploiting premier sites inland containing some higher-altitude old vines.
-As with other once-marginalized Spanish wine regions, younger generations of growers and winemakers are keen to shed this image and fully understand their terroirs and what varieties can be grown well across the region.
-They’re in the winegrowing business to prove a point, a fact that benefits consumers everywhere.

 Geography and terroir

 In broad terms, the vineyards located nearer the coast have a Mediterranean climate, whereas most vineyards situated further inland have a markedly continental climate.
 The ensuing hot summers (temperatures regularly exceed 104 degrees Fahrenheit) and cold winters provide growers with many challenges, not to mention the threat of violent storms in late summer/fall.
-But the biggest threat to quality grape growing in the region is drought; due to the arid summers, the authorities permit irrigation across the area, which is usually forbidden in most wine regions.
-Consequently, the higher-altitude and sheltered vineyard sites are in high demand, as they generally produce the best wines.

 The vineyards of Clariano are found to the southwest of Valencia city, in the southernmost part of the province.
 Vines are cultivated on limestone and clay soils, although climatic conditions can vary significantly; the cooler coastal areas specialize in white varieties, whereas further inland, potent and robust red wines are the mainstays of growers’ livelihoods.
 However, Valentino is the largest wine subregion, situated to the northeast of the city of Valencia.
 The mild Mediterranean climate of the area, combined with the moderating effect of the elevated slopes and the limestone soils, allows for the production of fruity, aromatic whites and reds without harsh alcohol levels.